-12.2.1 Data Requirements for Solar Forecast Set Up
+12.2.1 Initial Data Requirements

-The solar parks are required to provide the following data points for all panels as part of their initial set up, and whenever any changes to the set up (e.g. panel upgrades) occur, so they can be properly modeled within the solar power forecasting tool.
-Solar parks with more than one component (i.e. stesthat include multiple panel models) will need to provide data for each component.
+The solar parks are required to provide the following data points for all panels as part of their initial set up so they can be properly modeled within the solar power forecasting tool.

-- · Maximum Facility Output (MW) - AC installed capacity of each plant component(MW) - · DC installed capacity of each plant component (MW) - · For fixed panel sites: - o Azimuth angle of panels (decimal degrees from true north) - o Altitude angle of panels (decimal degrees from horizontal plane) - For tracking sites: - o Tracker type (single or dual axis) - o Tracker make and model - Geographic location of center point of solar park site (decimal degrees longitude and latitude) - Geographic location of meteorological data sensors (decimal degrees longitude and latitude) - · Manufacturer and model of the PV panels - Information regarding operating capabilities during extreme cold weather operations, including ambient temperature operating limits and descriptions of processes for monitoring and removing ice and snow, conditions that could cause tracking functionality to cease normal maneuvers, etc.
+- AC installed capacity (Maximum Facility Output) of plant (MW) - DC installed capacity of plant (MW) - For fixed panel sites: - o Azimuth angle of panels (decimal degrees from true north) - o Altitude angle of panels (decimal degrees from horizontal plane) - For tracking sites: - o Tracker type (single or dual axis) - o Tracker make and model - Geographic location of center point of solar park site (decimal degrees longitude and latitude) - Geographic location of meteorological data sensors (decimal degrees longitude and latitude) - Manufacturer and model of the PV panels - Aggregate historic data (measured MW output, outage information, irradiance, and temperature) for existing facilities that connect to PJM Transmission or bid into the PJM market.